 Japan | 6.3% |

-Rapid growth in South Korean fermented ingredients market is driven by rising consumption of fermented functional foods, probiotics supplements, and fermented beverages.
+Rapid growth in South Korean fermented ingredient market is driven by rising consumption of fermented functional foods, probiotics supplements, and fermented beverages.
 The nation’s strong tradition of fermented foods like kimchi, doenjang and makgeolli is fueling innovation in fermentation-based food technologies.

 Similarly, the cosmetics and personal care industry is harnessing the power of fermented botanical extracts and probiotic skincare formulations, with an attention to anti-aging and microbiome-friendly beauty trends.

 The growing adoption of fermented enzymes & bioactive compounds in pharmaceuticals further contributes to the market growth.
-With increased governmental support for applications of biotechnology-driven fermentation, South Korea is becoming a major player in the global fermented ingredients market.
+With increased governmental support for applications of biotechnology-driven fermentation, South Korea is becoming a major player in the global fermented ingredient market.

 Country | CAGR (2025 to 2035) |